 - See also: abc, python

-- I have 26 facts about PROMAL. what would you like to know? email me and let me know how I can help.
+- Have a question about PROMAL not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: